gerhynes/scala-notes/README.md

 	} yield examSession -> matches
 ```

-You can operate on just keys using `filterKeys` or values using `mapValues`.
+You can operate on just keys using `filterKeys` or just values using `mapValues`.

 ```Scala
 println(phonebook.map(pair => pair._1.toLowerCase -> pair._2))